 The truth is, blacklisting occurs only when malware is definitely identified and there is no chance of a false positive.
 This is done because blacklisting can be devastating to a business’s bottom line and reputation.
 However, this has two major drawbacks:

-- Many infected websites go unflagged.
-Only 17 percent of infected websites were blacklisted in Q1 2018 – that’s less than one in five infections being caught by search engines, according to SiteLock research.
+Many infected websites go unflagged.
+Less than one in five infections are caught by search engines, according to SiteLock research.
 This means that 83 percent of infected websites receive no warning at all from search engines.

 Blacklisting is still a valuable service that protects many from harmful malware infections.
 However, blacklisting is not designed to protect website owners, and it is dangerous to rely on search engines to find malware.
 Fortunately, whether you’re a website owner or just a visitor, you won’t need to.